 The farmer's market is a great place to find both produce and unique crafts.
 It is also a wonderful place to take children and let them try new veggies and fruit.
 Give them a little money to pick out something to eat.
 Every time we go, our kids are allowed to pick out a few things to bring home and eat, although most of the time there isn't much left when we get home. :) Plus, it is an experience that will likely have them going to the market when they are adults too.

 All the tasty, fresh, summer fruits and vegetables are available now at your local farmers' markets.
 I think it's a great idea for us to shop at these markets and support our local farmers.
-The prices are usually very reasonable, and the produce is fresh.
-Buy a little extra produce when you see a real bargain to can, freeze, or share with a friend or neighbor.

 Visit a farmer's market this summer and buy some really fresh seasonal produce.
 Ask for tastes of anything you are unfamiliar with.